| Dietary Calcium has recently been associated with weight loss. More

 Heaney RP, Recker RR, Lappe JM, Barger-Lux MJ, Rafferty K, Hinders

 S. Calcium intake and body weight.
 J Clin Endocrinol Metab.
 2000 Dec;85(12):4635-8.
+If you are overweight and not watching your diet, increasing dietary

 calcium results in significant reductions in fat tissue, and if you